-- Aim to capture the EC programme committee’s interest.
+- Aim to capture the EC symposium programme committee’s interest.

 - Check the abstract carefully for spelling, grammar, readability and clarity.

-- Use appropriate headings for the nature of the work, e.g.: (a) Purpose/background/objectives (b) Methods (c) Results (d) Conclusions
+- Use the following headings for the nature of the work, e.g.: (a) Purpose/background/objectives (b) Methods (c) Results (d) Conclusions

 - Use standard abbreviations only and place any unusual abbreviation in parentheses after the full word the first time it appears.

 - If reference is made to proprietary products or equipment, the manufacturer’s name and location should be included in parentheses.

 - References should be kept to a minimum and should be consistently/accurately presented in Vancouver style.

 The reference list is not included in the word count but the citation numbers within the abstract are included.
 Only sources referred to in the text should be included but a bibliography may be added if desired.

 All correspondence will be sent to the registered submitter.
 It is the responsibility of this person to pass on any relevant information regarding the submitted abstract and the conference to the other authors.